-The project kickoff meeting was held on May 25th.
-Literature review is underway.
 Activity data is being extracted from several sources including weekly work zone schedules for the St. Louis region.
 Traffic flow data is being extracted from detectors and travel time data from RITIS/HERE.
+Traffic data was extracted for work zones on I-270 that occurred in 2014.
+For each work zone, data was extracted for an upstream detector, downstream detector in addition to the detector closest to the work zone.

 This project started on April 1, 2016 and is expected to finish on October 1, 2017.
-It is 10% complete.
+It is 20% complete.

-• Best Practices for Managing Work Zone Data, University of Wisconsin-Madison, Steven Parker as Pl.
+Best Practices for Managing Work Zone Data, University of Wisconsin-Madison, Steven Parker as PI.